Vertsineu/reccli-ts/client/README.md

 1. **Connection Error**: Ensure the Rec Transfer Server is running on port 3000
 2. **Authentication Failed**: Verify your Rec and WebDAV credentials
 3. **Transfer Stuck**: Check network connection and server logs
+4. **Cannot Access from External Network**: The application is configured for localhost-only access for security reasons

 ### Debug Mode